Local Heros, by Spenser Street Primary School children

-The re-offending rates of Client Service clients was also found to be significantly lower than matched cohorts and lower than those reported by in mainstream court treatment programs.
+- re-offending rates of Client Service clients is significantly lower than matched cohorts and lower than those reported by in mainstream court treatment programs

 "Before joining the NJC, I’d been frustrated by how long it took me to refer clients to other services.
 Delays often led to my clients’ problems escalating and they missed opportunities to progress.

-For me NJC’s ‘one-stop-shop’ supports people to move forward with their lives, and it’s extremely gratifying to see the relief on clients’ faces when they their issues are being taken seriously and responded to promptly".
+It's extremely gratifying to see clients’ moods shift when they their issues are being taken seriously and responded to promptly".

 Linda, NJC-based caseworker